-$^{^{40}}$ As per Section 2.1 of the OSMP, for this plan initiation means starting preparation for implementation.
+$^{40}$ As per Section 2.1 of the OSMP, for this plan initiation means starting preparation for implementation.

-are initiated once the specific initiation criteria are met operational and scientific monitoring components are continued until respective termination criteria are met.
+operational and scientific monitoring components are continued until respective termination criteria are met.
 Relevant persons consultation- Ongoing consultation (First Nations people and/or representative bodies) Relevant persons consultation records.
 In the event of a spill occurring, CAPL will engage with relevant First Nations people and/or representative bodies.